Origins of W. G.

 that a separate division called Pye Radio Limited was formed, with

 Charles Orr Stanley (who had previously been their advertising agent) appointed to run the business.

 C. O. Stanley had previously owned Arks Publicity, an

 advertising agency, one of whose most important clients was Stanley

 Robert Mullard, who in September 1920 had set up the Mullard Radio

 Valve Co.
 Limited.

-attempt to solve some problems he
+attempt to solve some problems he had experienced with glass-to-metal

-S. R. Mullard, the prices paid for valves and
+Mullard, the prices paid for valves and the technical assistance

 exchanged between the two.